NicolaJB/ChargeSenseAI-FullStack-WebApp-Booking-Analytics-and-Prediction/README.md

 ChargeSenseAI is a full-stack web application for analysing and visualising school booking charges from Excel files.
 It provides interactive charts and tables for customer segments, weekly charges, predicted charges, and bus usage.

+⚠️ **Note:** All data in this repository is synthetic and anonymised for demonstration purposes.
+No real individuals’ data is included.
+The dummy data provided is limited in scope and is only intended to demonstrate the app’s functionality; results may not reflect real-world usage or full-scale datasets.

 ## Tech Stack

 - **Frontend:** React + TypeScript + Next.js 14